Back to blog

 Practical Reality

-The LTR (Long-Term Resident) visa is the game-changer.
-If you qualify for the "Wealthy Global Citizen" category (minimum $1M in assets or $80K/year income with $250K in investments), foreign income is exempt.
-The "Work-from-Thailand Professional" category gives you a flat 17% — still decent.
+The LTR (Long-Term Resident) visa is central to Thailand's offer to higher-income remote workers.
+The "Wealthy Global Citizen" category (minimum $1M in assets or $80K/year income with $250K in investments) carries a foreign-income exemption, while the "Work-from-Thailand Professional" category applies a flat 17%.

 → Full Thailand tax guide

-4. Portugal — Still Livable, But the Tax Deal Is Gone
+4. Portugal — Lifestyle Still Strong, Tax Deal Largely Gone

 The Details